YeeeeeHan/golang-test/README.md

 3. Queries `balance.db` for each username and print it out

 ### service.topUp() and service.drawDown()
-These couple helper functions in the `service` package exists to extract the repeated logic of:
+These couple of helper functions in the `service` package exists to extract the repeated logic of:
 1. Adding or subtracting `x` amount from an account
 2. Performing sanity checks --- e.g. Ensure no negative values, ensure funds > amount to be subtracted

 This prevents repeated code, more specifically in the `Send()`, `Withdraw()`, and `Deposit()` function, because sending money from A to B is essentially withdrawing money from A and depositing money to B.

 ### Constants
 `pkg/constants` contains all constants that are used in the project.
-This provides a source of truth for constants that are depended upon throughout the project, and one only needs to edit them in this file for the changes to be propagated throughout the project.
+This provides a source of truth for all constants that are depended upon throughout the project, and one only needs to edit them in this file for the changes to be propagated throughout.

 These are the main type of constants:
 1. Commands --- e.g. `"register"`, `"withdraw"`